Steering robot

 ◆ BR User Defined test;

-The precise control of the accelerator pedal provided by the AR1 accelerator pedal robot enables precise control of the vehicle speed.
+The precise control of the accelerator pedal provided by the AR1 accelerator pedal robot enables precise control of vehicle speed.
 AR1 can be used in combination with steering robots and brake pedal robots.
-However, it can also be used alone where precise control of vehicle speed is required.
-For customers who require simultaneous brake and accelerator input, consider CBRA or separate brake and accelerator pedal robot which is closer to their actual application.
-When used in combination with the accelerator pedal robot and the path following steering robot, it is possible to control a variable speed along the path, but of course it cannot decelerate the vehicle any faster than the usual accelerator off coasting situation.
-If greater deceleration needs to be controlled, the assistance of the braking robot is required for perfect speed control.
+However, it can also be used separately in situations where precise control of vehicle speed is required.
+For customers who require simultaneous braking and throttle input, they can consider whether CBRA or individual braking and throttle pedal robots are closer to their actual applications.
+When combined with a path following steering robot, the accelerator pedal robot can control a variable speed along the path, but of course, it cannot slow down the vehicle faster than the usual situation of coasting with the accelerator closed.
+If greater deceleration needs to be controlled, the assistance of a braking robot is required to achieve perfect speed control.

 ◆ Vehicle speed control.